 While my new perspective had helped, I missed the sea.
 The next voyage was on Pilgrim, which resulted in me and my partner becoming volunteer sea staff.
 Very long story short, I now write to you from MY desk at Classic sailing – as a professional seafarer with 1000’s of sea miles in my logbook and working hard towards my Yachtmaster qualification.
 (It took a surprisingly short time too!)

 “So what are you saying Jess, I need to take my life in a completely different direction?”
 No – not at all (though there is always a chance you might get hooked too!)
 The point is that time at sea on tall or small ships can give you the rest, refocus and change of perspective you need.
-Research by ASTO (association of sail Training Organisations) suggests the teamwork, routines, challenges and responsibilities you experience while sailing training helps you develop management and organisational skills, builds self confidence and improves self esteem and leaves you with a great sense of achievement and a can-do attitude (and I totally agree with that)
+Research by ASTO (association of sail Training Organisations) suggests the teamwork, routines, challenges and responsibilities you experience while sail training helps you develop management and organisational skills, builds self confidence and improves self esteem, leaving you with a great sense of achievement and a can-do attitude (and I totally agree with that)

 It’s the same story with long charter trips too!
-A month or more on a tall ship or traditional boat gives a unique time to reflect and talk with people of all ages and nationalities, as well as the challenge of living as part of a close shipboard community sailing one of the last great wildernesses.
+A month or more on a tall ship or traditional boat gives a unique time to reflect and talk with people of all ages, nationalities and backgrounds, as well as the challenge of living as part of a close shipboard community, sailing one of the last great wildernesses.
 And did I mention you’ll be travelling to some of the most spectacular places on earth (in a very planet-conscious, low emission way), seeing incredible wildlife and immersing yourself in different cultures and cuisines?
 Making lifelong friendships and learning skills you didn’t know existed?

 “But Jess, my employer wouldn’t just let me have a year off.”
 You might be surprised.
 Since the pandemic, many employers have realised that the conventional in-office 5-9 isn’t the only way to operate productively.
 With more & more employees requesting work-from-home hours, career breaks aren’t too far from the realms of possibility.
-Many organisations procedures in place for career breaks for those with a minimum period of service – usually unpaid.
-Even if yours doesn’t, a period of unpaid leave can often be negotiated as employers keen to be seen as pro-mental health and are reluctant to lose an experienced and member of staff.
+Many organisations have procedures in place for career breaks for staff with a minimum period of service.
+Even if yours doesn’t, a period of unpaid leave can often be negotiated as employers are keen to be seen as pro-mental health and are reluctant to lose an experienced member of staff.
 Not sure if your employer will go for it?
 See Jobs.ac.uk’s article ‘Taking a Career Break’ for some useful hints and tips.

 How to Prepare for a long Voyage.

-Read a brilliant article on getting ready for a long voyage.
+Read our brilliant article on getting ready for a long voyage.
 Including how to get time off and sabbatical leave.Getting ready for a long voyage